 - It presents as low urine output with adequate hydration.

 - Mild cases may be treated with fluid restriction until tubular function recovers.
-However, it is essential to differentiate it from pre-renal failure due to hypovolaemia which requires rehydration.
+However, it is essential to differentiate it from pre-renal acute kidney injury due to hypovolaemia which requires rehydration.

 - In severe cases haemofiltration or dialysis may be needed while function gradually recovers over weeks or months.

-- One study found that factors predictive of acute kidney injury included advanced age, liver disease, high-risk surgery and peripheral vascular disease.
+- One study found that factors predictive of acute kidney injury included advanced age, liver disease, high-risk surgery and peripheral arterial disease.

 Complications of bowel surgery